DataDog/hiring-engineers/answers.md

 All API calls were made using Postman
 ## Collecting Metrics:
-Here is the my datadog.yaml file for configuring my agent.
-I have setup a few tags as well as enabled its APM configuration,
+Once the Datadog agent has been installed onto the host we need to go into the `/etc/datadog-agent/` directory and edit the `datadog.yaml `configuration file.
+Let's setup our configuration file with a few tags on our host and then enable apm for later.
 ```
 api_key: <redacted>
 site: datadoghq.com